 - The mouse cannot be used to operate it e, Input in it is through basic system commands.

 - The maximum space available is 2 GB.

 - It is a free OS.

-- It is very helpful in making file management e.g., creating, editing, deleting files, etc.
+- It helps make file management, e.g., creating, editing, deleting files, etc.

 Advantages And Disadvantages

-Now you must have been cleared on how to work with DOS, it’s very important for us to know the advantages and disadvantages of using it.
+Now you must have been cleared on how to work with DOS; we need to know the advantages and disadvantages of using it.

 So the following are the advantages: